nikodunk/blog/_writing/2024-08-03-using-your-react-code-in-react-native.md

 ---
 layout: post
-title: "A strange way to build in React for both web and mobile"
+title: "A counterintuitive way to unify your native and web code bases without destroying UX"
 date: 2024-08-03 08:00:00 -0700
 ---